finnwilliamsml/searchless-chess-container/README.md

 $ sudo apt-get -y install cudnn

+Test with the following:

+$ sudo docker run --rm --gpus all nvidia/cuda:12.0-base nvidia-smi

 ### Download the data via the website (the docker container will point to the data location):

 Under the "Downloading the Datasets" section, download all of the 7 linked files: